 • Set up should allow for fast deployment, essential in situations where the victim is close to rocks or drifting rapidly.

 • Is it long enough?
-Rope has less drag than tape, it should be long enough to prevent the towed kayak bumping into the rescuer’s kayak.
+The rope has less drag than tape, it should be long enough to prevent the towed kayak bumping into the rescuer’s kayak.
 At the same time short enough to take immediate effect when towing a rescuer away from danger.
-Initially a towline of a minimum 1.5 kayak lengths is recommended.
+Initially, a towline of a minimum of 1.5 kayak lengths is recommended.

 • Is the gate on the clip, without a notch, large enough to clip onto a kayak’s fittings, easy to use especially in rough seas and with cold hands, and strong enough to cope with the stresses involved with towing?
 Use a half fisherman’s knot to attach the karabiner to ensure

 • Does it have an integral shock absorber and a quick-release mechanism?

 • How easy/quick is it to use and repack, especially with cold fingers?